The Devil's Own: Filming

 According to Pakula, one problem was that the film's plot did not fall along conventionally simple Hollywood lines, as Ford and Pitt were both playing "good guys" according to each of their own distinct moral codes.
-The New York Times characterized Ford's character as "the upright American cop who deplores violence" and Pitt's as "an I.R.A. gunman for whom violence is a reasonable solution to his people's 300 years of troubles."
+The New York Times characterized Ford's character as "the upright American cop who deplores violence" and Pitt's as "an I.R.A. gunman for whom violence is a reasonable solution to his people's 300 years of troubles".
 Pakula compared his intent with the two characters to that depicted in Red River, a 1948 western in which John Wayne's character Thomas Dunston is defied by his young protégé Matt Garth, played by Montgomery Clift.

-The Devil's Own was filmed on location and at the Chelsea Piers studios in New York City, as well as in Newark, Hoboken, Jersey City, Bayonne, Sandy Hook and Montclair, New Jersey and Greenport, New York on Long Island.
-For security reasons, the Northern Ireland scenes were instead shot in the Republic of Ireland.
+The Devil's Own was filmed on location in New York City, and in Newark, Hoboken, Jersey City, Bayonne, Sandy Hook and Montclair, New Jersey and Greenport, New York on Long Island.
+Among the metropolitan location highlights were The Cloisters Museum at Fort Tryon Park, Brookdale campus of Hunter College, Isham Park, St. Barnabas Episcopal Church in Irvington, the Staten Island Ferry, Wollman Rink, The Old Town Bar, the shipyard in Red Hook, Piper's Kilt bar in The Bronx, the 1889 Bar & Grill, and the Waverly Coffee Shop, with sound stages utilized at Kaufman Astoria Studios in Queens, and in Hell's Kitchen, Park Slope, and Chelsea Piers, For security reasons, the Northern Ireland scenes were instead shot in the Republic of Ireland.
 The opening scenes were filmed at Port Oriel, Clogherhead, County Louth, Republic of Ireland.
 The Belfast shootout scenes were filmed in Inchicore, Dublin in July 1996.
 Other location shoots in Ireland were in the Wicklow Mountains.

 Two months before it opened, the film was still unfinished: Pakula, unhappy with the final scene ("a showdown on a boat with a cargo of Stinger missiles"), called the actors and crew back for additional filming.
-The scene was "rewritten and reshot over two days in a studio in California."
+The scene was "rewritten and reshot over two days at a studio in California".